 Most tea balls have matching small shallow saucers that you are supposed to rest them in afterwards, for example at a table.
-Most often, though, tea gets made in the kitchen so the used tea ball just gets chucked in the sink instead, and the stand eventually gets lost and forgotten.
+Often, though, tea gets made in the kitchen so the used tea ball just gets chucked in the sink instead, and the stand eventually gets lost and forgotten.

 Tea balls come in a zillion different sizes and variations.
 You can get small ones to make a single cup of tea to ones large enough to hold enough tea for a pot.